WebAssembly/design/BinaryEncoding.md

 ### Name section

-User-defined section string: `"name"`
+Custom section `name` field: `"name"`

-The names section does not change execution semantics, and thus is not allocated a section code.
+The names section is a [custom section](#high-level-structure).
-It is encoded as an unknown section (id `0`) followed by the identification string `"name"`.
+It is therefore encoded with id `0` followed by the name string `"name"`.
-Like all unknown sections, a validation error in this section does not cause validation of the module to fail.
+Like all custom sections, a validation error in this section does not cause validation of the module to fail.
 The name section may appear only once, and only after the [Data section](#Data-section).
 The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the names in this section will be used as the names of functions